roymacdonald/ofxSoundObjects/README.md

 which means that noise is generated, the filtered by the loPassfilter, then delay (echo) is applied to finally being sent to the sound output.

-#### SoundPlayerObject
+#### example-SoundPlayerObject
-This makes use of the ofxBasicSoundPlayer, that is a sound file player that extends ofxSoundObject, which is not so basic at all, thus you can connect it to any other object and process and do whatever you might want to do with the playedback sound data.
+This makes use of ofxSoundPlayerObject, that is a sound file player that extends ofxSoundObject, thus you can connect it to any other object and process and do whatever you might want to do with the playedback sound data.
 See below a more thorough explanation of this sound player.
 When starting this example a file dialog will pop up in which you should select an audio file to be played back.

-#### SoundMixer
+#### example-SoundMixer
 It makes use of the ofxSoundMixer object.
 It loads some audiofiles and plays them back.
 There's a gui in which you can modify the volume of each mixer channel.

-#### ofxFft
+#### example-ofxFft
 it uses [ofxFft](https://github.com/kylemcdonald/ofxFft) to perform a Fast Fourier Transform and visualize it.
 You can change the input of it in runtime, choosing from a audio file playback, sine wave generator or live input.

+#### example-soundPlayerMultiOutput
+Makes use of ofxSoundOutputMultiplexer in order to output the sound player (or any other object connected to it) to  more than one output on multi output sound interfaces.

+#### example-multiInputMixdown

+Makes use of ofxSoundInputMultiplexer in order to mix specific channels of a multi input sound interface and output this to the default output.

 ## Included soundObjects